Three cities, three key midweek derbies

 Celtic are also missing their main striker, with Kyogo Furuhashi injured and recently signed Daizen Maeda on Japan duty.
 And their central midfield has been decimated with Tom Rogic away with Australia, captain Callum McGregor sidelined and now Nir Bitton suspended after Saturday's red card.

-So far, though, Celtic have looked the more capable to delve deep into the depths of their squad and continue to produce free-flowing football.
+So far, though, Celtic have looked more able to delve deep into the depths of their squad and continue to produce free-flowing football.

 Which is no doubt part of the reason Rangers dug into their reserves to bring in two eye-catching loanees - £19m winger Amad Diallo from Manchester United and Ramsey from Juventus.